kwokwilliam/questionqueue/README.md

 #### Models

 We will be utilizing MongoDB as our persistent data store.
+Redis will serve as our storage for sessions, as well as track who is currently in the queue waiting to be helped.

 **Users**